bullet-train-co/bullet_train-base/docs/super-scaffolding/delegated-types.md

 rails g model Comment content:text
 ```

 Note that in this specific approach we don't need a `team:references` on `Message` and `Comment`.
-That's because in this approach there are no controllers specific to `Message` and `Comment`, so all permissions are being inforced by checking the ownership of `Entry`.
+That's because in this approach there are no controllers specific to `Message` and `Comment`, so all permissions are being enforced by checking the ownership of `Entry`.
 (That's not to say it would be wrong to add them for other reasons, we're just keeping it as simple as possible here.)

 ### 2. Super Scaffolding for `Entry`